CLIENT:

 Building a movement brand for the women who grow what we love

-How a three-tier brand architecture gave Equal Origins the clarity to launch a global campaign during the UN International Year of the Woman Farmer — without diluting their core identity.
+How an evolving brand architecture gave Equal Origins the clarity to launch a global campaign and a learning network, during the UN International Year of the Woman Farmer, without diluting their core identity.

 DELIVERABLES